petabyt/free-services/README.md

   **Operating Systems**
  - Linux Mint - Lots of features, easy  to use, does everything Windows can do.
  - Puppy Linux - Light, supports all hardware.
+ - Windows 10 - Best for gaming, has watermark in bottom right corner when using free version.